 MEDICAL SERVICES & WELFARE

 St John Ambulance provide our medical services and they have a First Aid Tent and a Mobile Treatment Unit in the centre of the festival site on Leapfrog Lawns.
 We also have an on site ambulance.
 Please feel free to go and see the friendly team there at any point during the festival if you have a medical issue you would like help with.

 Next to the Information Tent there is also a baby change and breastfeeding tent.
 The team in the Information Tent has access to a microwave should you need one for warming milk.

 At the moment we do not have any audio description, sign language or captioning services for our performances.

-If you require an assistance dog to attend the festival, we request that you contact us first to discuss how best we can accommodate you.
+If you require an assistance dog to attend the festival, we request that you contact us as soon as possible and no later than the 1st May to discuss how best we can accommodate you.
 You will also need to provide proof that any dog is registered with an organisation that is a member of Assistance Dogs UK.

 We have a strobe free policy at Elderflower Fields and can confirm that none of our stages or performances will include the use of strobe lighting.